Why are lichens a good pioneer species after a volcanic eruption?

 How Nitrogen Fixation Supports Future Plant Life

-By fixing nitrogen, lichens improve the nutrient quality of the developing soil.
-This creates a more fertile environment for the plants that will follow them in the ecological succession process.
-Without this nitrogen improvement, future plants would struggle to grow in the barren, nutrient-poor soil left after a volcanic eruption.
-The ability of lichens to contribute nitrogen is one more way they prepare the land for the return of life.
+The nutrient quality of the developing soil improves by fixing nitrogen, meaning that lichens contribute to making the land a more fertile environment for plants that will follow in the process of ecological succession.
+In its absence, future plants would be incapable of growing in the soil left behind after the eruption of a volcano due to its barren and nutrient-poor nature.
+This nitrogen contribution is one more way through which lichens prepare the land for the return of life.

 Microhabitats and Environmental Modification